flightjs/flight/doc/mixin_api.md

 For example, let's say all your components need to iplement some touch screen behavior and also override Flight's default `trigger` function.
-Instead of having to add these mixins to every component, you can use them to create a base component (`Base`) which all other components will extend.
+Instead of having to add these mixins to every component, you can use them to create a base component (`components/base`) which all other components will extend.

 ```js
 define(function(require) {